 Dr Karl Marlowe, our medical director, explained: “There is growing evidence of the therapeutic impact that getting outside and enjoying a garden can have on someone’s mental health.
 As a result, we decided to approach our new partners to transform tired, under-used outside spaces at Parklands to create a special sensory garden for our military patients (giving them space for quiet reflection), whilst also creating a more social, active outdoor space for our other patients and visitors.
 We are absolutely thrilled at how they’ve risen to the challenge!”

-To kick-start the project, five students on Sparsholt College’s Garden Design Diploma, under the guidance of their senior lecturer and horticultural expert Chris Bird, have designed the two garden concepts, which will gradually be executed by veterans supported by Help for Heroes and MoD patients in the coming months – ready for a grand opening in the summer.
+To kick-start the project, five students on Sparsholt College’s Garden Design Diploma, under the guidance of their senior lecturer and horticultural expert Chris Bird, have designed the two garden concepts, which will gradually be executed by veterans supported by Help for Heroes and MoD patients in the coming months – ready for a grand opening in the autumn.

 Chris Bird commented: “Our students are relishing the challenges of working on this live project, designing two very different gardens for the benefit of people who are often at their lowest ebb and in need of positive inspiration from nature.
 The sensory garden is designed to be a therapeutic space with both stimulating and reflective areas, including familiar scents of herbs supported by the movement of ornamental grasses with a structure of shrubs, providing interest all year round.

 “Students have also designed the more social garden space to include areas for outdoor exercise, like football, circuit training and yoga.
 Both gardens should be a real hit with patients, visitors and staff at Parklands.”